gauravbhand1611/oms-documentation/documents/retail-operations/brokering/scenarios.md

 In the next step, apply the necessary configurations:

-* **Add Order Filter:** Use the Sales Channel filter to include only marketplace orders, ensuring orders from Shopify or other marketplaces are grouped and brokered separately from other channels.
+* **Order Filter:** Use the Sales Channel filter to include only marketplace orders, ensuring orders from Shopify or other marketplaces are grouped and brokered separately from other channels.
-* **Sort Orders:** Set the sorting criteria to Order Date.
+* **Order Sort:** Set the sorting criteria to Order Date.
 This ensures that older marketplace orders are prioritized for inventory allocation, following a first-in, first-out (FIFO) approach.

 #### Create Inventory Rule

 To create inventory rules for marketplace orders, first ensure that the appropriate routing rule for marketplace orders is selected, then click on Add Inventory Rule.
 Once the inventory rule is created, follow these steps:

-* **Add Inventory Filter:** Apply the Facility Group filter and select the group for warehouses only.
+* **Inventory Filter:** Apply the Facility Group filter and select the group for warehouses only.
 This ensures that the inventory from warehouse locations is considered for the routing.
-* **Sort Inventory:** Sort the inventory by proximity to the customer’s delivery address.
+* **Inventory Sort:** Sort the inventory by proximity to the customer’s delivery address.
 This helps minimize shipping costs by prioritizing inventory that is closer to the destination.
-* **Define Actions:** If inventory is unavailable, toggle on Partial Fulfillment to allow order splitting.
+* **Actions:** If inventory is unavailable, toggle on Partial Fulfillment to allow order splitting.
 For completely unavailable inventory, select Send Orders to Queue and assign them to the `Unfillable Queue` for further processing.

 <figure><img src="../.gitbook/assets/Marketplaceorders.png" alt=""><figcaption><p>Marketplace Orders Routing</p></figcaption></figure>